FelixBenning/ParallelCLectureNotes/lectureNotes.md

 ### GPU Architecture

-Hardware:

-- Cores are grouped into **warps** (usually groups of 32)
-  - in general they all have to execute the same instruction (on different data) at any time
-  - if the warp has two **warp schedulers**, the warp can execute a 32 bit operation and a 64 bit operation at the same time.
-  - warps have one *shared register*, and *shared instruction cache* (L0)
-- Warps are grouped into **S**treaming **M**ultiprocessors (SM)
-  - every SM has one shared data and instruction cache (L1), 16-48kB, 80 cycles from L0
-- The entire GPU has one shared (L2) cache
-  - size: 2-4MB, latency: 200-300 cycles, bandwidth: 500-1000GB/s
-- The GPU also has its own RAM, **S**ynchronous **D**ynamic **R**andom **A**ccess **M**emory (SDRAM) to be precise.
-  - size: 4-12GB, latency: 200-300 cycles, bandwidth: 250-500GB/s

 Abstractions:

 - **Threads** are grouped into **Blocks** which are assigned to a **S**treaming **M**ultiprocessors (SM) and can not be reassigned
 - **warp** sized (usually 32) chunks of these blocks are executed in a SIMD like fashing inside the SM in no determined order.
 Blocksizes should therefore be multiples of warpsize.
-But Cuda deals with masking in case of partially filled warps, or branching points (if, switch, etc.), ignorning this fact only costs performance
+But Cuda deals with masking in case of partially filled warps, or branching points (`if`, `switch`, etc.), ignorning this fact only costs performance
 - Halting execution, switching to another block/warp, and continuing execution within an SM is very cheap.

 Hardware: